telerik/maui-docs/styling-and-themes/overview.md

 ![Telerik .NET MAUI Theming App Usage](images/telerik-theming-app.png)

->Check the [Changing the Telerik Theme at runtime based on the device theme]({%slug change-telerik-theme-runtime%}) kb article which demonstrates how you can reload the Telerik theme according to the device Dark/Light mode.
+>Check the [Changing the Telerik Theme at Runtime Based on the Device Theme]({%slug change-telerik-theme-runtime%}) kb article which demonstrates how you can reload the Telerik theme according to the device Dark/Light mode.

 ## Next Steps